Right of asylum: Contemporary political asylum

-Right of asylum by country of refuge
+Right of asylum by country

 European Union

 Asylum in European Union member states formed over a half-century by application of the Geneva Convention of 28 July 1951 on the Status of Refugees.
 Common policies appeared in the 1990s in connection with the Schengen Agreement (which suppressed internal borders) so that asylum seekers unsuccessful in one Member State would not reapply in another.
 The common policy began with the Dublin Convention in 1990.
 It continued with the implementation of Eurodac and the Dublin Regulation in 2003, and the October 2009 adoption of two proposals by the European Commission.
 However, until today, the member states principally stay in charge for granting and organizing asylum.
 War refugees are protected under the subsidiary protection clause and the Temporary Protection Directive.
+The European Union (EU+) received over 1.1 million asylum applications with a rate of granting refugee status or subsidiary protection at 43%.